Poland to extend ban on international flights until June 16 - Kafkadesk

 Warsaw, Poland – Poland plans to extend the ban on all international flights until June 16, Reuters reported late last week, citing a decree passed by the government.

-Although countries throughout Europe are cautiously lifting their months-long lockdown as the coronavirus crisis appears to recede on the old continent, Poland is still grappling with an increase in new daily cases of Covid-19 infection, mostly due to outbreaks in coal mines in Silesia.
+Although countries throughout Europe are cautiously lifting their months-long lockdown as the coronavirus crisis appears to recede on the old continent, Poland is still grappling with an important increase in new daily cases of Covid-19 infection, mostly due to outbreaks in coal mines in Silesia.

-On Monday morning, Poland had nearly 27,000 confirmed cases of coronavirus, and less than 1,200 Covid-related deaths.
+On Monday, Poland had nearly 27,000 confirmed cases of coronavirus, and less than 1,200 Covid-related deaths.

 While the Polish government has already lifted numerous anti-coronavirus restrictions over the past several weeks, and allowed domestic flights between the main hubs and cities throughout the country to operate since June 1, the ban on international flights and travel, introduced nearly three months ago and repeatedly extended, appears to be set to remain for the time being.